-For users who would benefit the most using XanMod, it is popular among Linux users who want better gaming performance, streaming quality, or ultra-low latency requirements and often boasts the latest Linux kernels before landing on most distributions.
+For users who would benefit the most from using XanMod, it is popular among Linux users who want better gaming performance, streaming quality, or ultra-low latency requirements and often boasts the latest Linux kernels before landing on most distributions.
 Most desktop users are not even into gaming but want a new kernel for better hardware support, making XanMod one of the more popular choices.
 I would recommend for more information on XanMod Kernel before installing, visit the XanMod Kernel features information page.

 XanMod Kernel only supports x86_64 processor architecture.

-XanMod Kernel DOES NOT support secure boot, ensure you disable it on your system.
+XanMod Kernel DOES NOT support secure boot.
+Ensure you disable it on your system.

 Recommended Steps Before Installation